 |Manual Sharing||Read / Write||For any user/queue manually|

-These are the above list of ways and functions which can be performed.
-Profiles are basically people based on different profiles who can access the data in Salesforce.
+Above mentioned is the list of ways and functions which can be performed.
+Profiles are basically people who can access the data in Salesforce.

-Lets understand more about Sharing Rules in details
+Let’s understand more about Sharing Rules in detail.

 Why Sharing Rules is required in Salesforce?